Prapthi564/MPPC23-Power-Apps/lab1/README.md

     ![](../Media/bs4.png)

 ### Task 5: Connect to the Power Platform using the Power Platform Command-Line Interface (CLI)

+In this task, you will connect your GitHub Codespace to the Power Platform using the Power Platform CLI.
+This will authenticate your environment and allow you to manage environments, solutions, and deployments directly from the terminal.

 1. In your codespace, you will see a pop-up for **Power Platform Tools** Extension,  click on **Allow**.